tvannoy/knn-graphs/README.md

 ## Performance considerations
 The most expensive part of knn graph creation is the knn search.
 In a lot of cases, MATLAB's [knnsearch](https://www.mathworks.com/help/stats/knnsearch.html) function performs an exhaustive search, which has a complexity of O(n^2) and is very time-consuming for large data.

-The functions in this repo provide the option of using an approximate knn search to speed things up.
-As far as I'm aware, MATLAB does not provide a fast, approximate knn search function, so [pynndescent](https://github.com/lmcinnes/pynndescent) is used through MATLAB's Python language interface.
-An approximate knn search could be implemented in pure MATLAB, but there are so many approximate knn search algorithms in other languages already, so why not use them? :wink:
+The functions in this repo provide the option of using [pynndescent](https://github.com/lmcinnes/pynndescent), an approximate knn search, to speed things up. `pynndescent` is used through MATLAB's Python language interface.
+There is now a [MATLAB implementation of NN-descent](https://www.mathworks.com/matlabcentral/fileexchange/84535-nearest-neighbor-descent-nn-descent), but there was a memory leak when I last tried to use it.

 ## Dependencies
 - Statistics and Machine Learning toolbox